-Integer type: Two build types are provided.
-If you set the build type to Self-increasing sequence, you must specify the Starting value and Step parameters.
-If you set the build type to Interval number, you must specify the Minimum value and Maximum value parameters.
+- INTEGER type: Two build types are provided.
+If you set the build type to Self-increasing sequence, you must set the Starting value and Step parameters.
+If you set the build type to Interval number, you must set the Minimum value and Maximum value parameters.

-String type: Two build types are provided.
-If you set the build type to Variable length string, you must specify the Minimum length, Maximum length, and Character range parameters.
-If you set the build type to Do not repeat string, you must specify the Options parameter.
+- STRING type: Two build types are provided.
+If you set the build type to Variable length string, you must set the Minimum length, Maximum length, and Character range parameters.
+If you set the build type to Do not repeat string, you must set the Options parameter.

-Time type: Random dates and time values can be generated based on a specified time range.
-You can specify the Start time, End time, and Format parameters to set a time range.
-You can also select Generate based on current time.
+- TIME type: Random dates and time values can be generated based on a specified time range.

-The Customize algorithm can be used to generate only test data of the string type, for example, personal information, geographic location, and industry-related common information.
+The Customize algorithm can be used to generate only test data of the STRING type, such as personal information, geographic location information, and industry-related common information.